On the Double Copy for Spinning Matter: Discussion

 \section{Discussion}

-Based on the analysis performed along refs. \cite{Porrati:2010hm,osti_4073049,Deser:2000dz,Holstein:2006pq,Pfister_2002} and in the current work we can draw an equivalence for lower spins between the following three statements: \begin{enumerate} \item The cancellation of $\frac{1}{m}$ divergences in the tree-level high-energy limit. \item The ``natural value'' of the gyromagnetic ratio $g=2$. \item The double copy construction for the single matter line ($A_{n}$) amplitudes. \end{enumerate}
+Based on the analysis performed along refs. \cite{Porrati:2010hm,osti_4073049,Deser:2000dz,Holstein:2006pq,Pfister_2002} and in the current work we can draw an equivalence for lower spins between the following three statements: \begin{enumerate} \item The cancellation of $\frac{1}{m}$ divergences in the tree-level high-energy limit of single matter lines. \item The ``natural value'' of the gyromagnetic ratio $g=2$. \item The double copy construction for the single matter line ($A_{n}$) amplitudes. \end{enumerate}

 Let us remark that this equivalence not only seems to show up in QFT amplitudes but also in classical solutions \cite{Pfister_2002}.
 One instance of this is the so-called $\sqrt{\text{Kerr}}$ solution in electrodynamics which has been the focus of recent studies \cite{Arkani-Hamed:2019ymq,Guevara:2019fsj}.
 This EM solution can be double-copied into the Kerr metric via the Kerr-Schild ansatz \cite{Monteiro:2014cda}, and also features $g=2$.
 Since these classical solutions contain the full tower of spin-multipoles, and so do higher spin particles in QFT, a natural question that arises is: \textit{How much of the above equivalence can be promoted to higher spins?}